Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/articles/webdev-tools/index.md

 ### 15. Foundation

-The folks at [Foundation](https://foundation.zurb.com/) refer to their tool as "the most advanced responsive front-end framework in the world", which is certainly setting the bar high.
+The folks at [Foundation](https://foundation.zurb.com/) refer to their tool as “the most advanced responsive front-end framework in the world”, which is certainly setting the bar high.
 Though it really is suitable for any device, medium and level of accessibility.

 Foundation is packed with features to help build content-focused websites, even providing users with HTML, CSS & Javascript templates to speed up the process.
 You can also use Foundation For Emails to craft HTML emails that look a million bucks on any platform.

 ### **16. Materialize**

-[Materialize](https://materializecss.com/) is a modern framework based on Google's Material Design language, combining the classic [principles of design](https://paperform.co/blog/principles-of-design/) with innovation and tech.
+[Materialize](https://materializecss.com/) is a modern framework based on Google’s Material Design language, combining the classic [principles of design](https://paperform.co/blog/principles-of-design/) with innovation and tech.
 As a language its goal is to help unify user experience across any platform, which is fitting, as this is a focus at Materialize as well.

-From the animations to UI elements and everything between, there's a real focus on [user experience](https://paperform.co/blog/ux-design-portfolio/) above all else.
-That's not to say the technical tools aren't there.
+From the animations to UI elements and everything between, there’s a real focus on [user experience](https://paperform.co/blog/ux-design-portfolio/) above all else.
+That’s not to say the technical tools aren’t there.
 They are.
-It's fast, robust and has a low learning curve.
+It’s fast, robust and has a low learning curve.

 ### 17. ChromeDevTools